lngng/moDSTogether/README.md

 **Q: Are there any restrictions?**

 If you would like to support the project by including this document, please include it in its entirety.
 You may rename it or move it anywhere within your repository.

-Please also be respectful Klei's guidelines surrounding mods.
+Please also be respectful of Klei's guidelines surrounding mods.
 They deserve it.
 Note that Klei is not associated with this project.

 ## Installing Git